Cave of the Patriarchs: Byzantine Christian period

 Until the era of the Byzantine Empire, the interior of the enclosure remained exposed to the sky.
 Under Byzantine rule, a simple basilica was constructed at the southeastern end and the enclosure was roofed everywhere except at the centre.

 During this period, the site became an important Christian pilgrimage destination.
 The Pilgrim of Bordeaux, c.
 333, reported "a monument of square form built of stone of wondrous beauty, in which lie Abraham, Isaac, Jacob, Sara, Rebecca, and Leah".
 The Piacenza Pilgrim (c.
 570) noted in his pilgrimage account that Jews and Christians shared possession of the site.

+Restoration work in 2015 revealed two inscriptions on the inner wall, written in Jewish Palestinian Aramaic.
+One reads "Tanhum", while the other reads "Rabbi Ya'aqov the ḥazzān and his brothers"; the latter's first word is written in stylized lettering comparable to Jewish scripts of the Byzantine period.

 Arab period

 In 614, the Sasanid Persians conquered the area and destroyed the castle, leaving only ruins; but in 637, the area came under the control of the Arab Muslims and the building was reconstructed as a roofed mosque.

 The Muslims permitted the building of two small synagogues at the site.

 During the 10th century, an entrance was pierced through the north-eastern wall, some way above the external ground level, and steps from the north and from the east were built up to it (one set of steps for entering, the other for leaving).
 A building known as the qal'ah (قلعة i.e. castle) was also constructed near the middle of the southwestern side.
 Its purpose is unknown but one historic account claims that it marked the spot where Joseph was buried (see Joseph's Tomb), the area having been excavated by a Muslim caliph, under the influence of a local tradition regarding Joseph's tomb.
 Some archaeologists believe that the original entrance to Herod's structure was in the location of the qal'ah and that the northeastern entrance was created so that the kalah could be built by the former entrance.